ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 #### Environment
 `environment { ... }`: This section is used to define environment variables that are applicable to all stafes of the pipeline.

-`TF_CLI_ARG = 'no-color'`: This sets an environment variable for Teraform.
-It tells Teraform to not colorize its output which can be useful for logging and readability in CICD environments.
+`TF_CLI_ARG = 'no-color'`: This sets an environment variable for Terraform.
+It tells Terraform to not colorize its output which can be useful for logging and readability in CICD environments.

 #### Stages
 `stages { ... }`: This block defines the various stages of the pipeline.
 Each stage is a step in the pipeline process.